jadecobra/python_tdd_exercises/source/classes.rst

   class ClassWithAttributesAndMethods(object):

       attribute = 'attribute'

       def method():
           return 'you called a method'

 ----

-How to define a Class with an initializer
+How to define a class with an initializer
 ------------------------------------------

 So far I have gone over how to define classes, attributes and methods.
 I will now expand on this to show how to use classes.

-When creating a new class, we define an initializer which isa :doc:`method <functions>` that can receive inputs which can be used to customize instances/copies of the class
+When creating a new class, we can define an initializer which is a :doc:`method <functions>` that can receive inputs to be used to customize instances/copies of the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-I will add a failing test to ``test_classes.py``
+I add a failing test to ``test_classes.py``

 .. code-block:: python

   def test_classes_with_initializers(self):
       self.assertEqual(classes.Boy().sex, 'M')

 the terminal shows an :doc:`AttributeError`